tsailiming/openshift-ai-bootstrap/README.md

 * g6.12xlarge: x4 Nvidia L4
 * g6e.12xlarge: x4 Nvidia L40S

 On AWS, you can run `scripts/add-gpu-machineset.sh` to add GPU worker nodes.
 This will add a new `machineset` for the given aws instance type.
+Be aware that not all AZ has the GPU instance type.

 ```bash
 $ scripts/add-gpu-machineset.sh